-In celebration of our 25-year mark, NET has launched a year-long series to ignite the imagination: Inspiration On-Demand: Creators in Conversation.
-Each month, NET’s very own board members will join their own mentors and other artists they admire in conversation.
+In celebration of our 25-year mark, NET launched a monthly series to ignite the imagination: Inspiration On-Demand: Creators in Conversation.
+Each month, NET’s very own board members joined their own mentors and other artists they admire in conversation.

-On Tuesday, October 26, 2021 at 10am PST / 1pm EST join NET board member Shoshana Bass (Co-Artistic Director, Sandglass Theater) in conversation with Carlton Turner (artist, agriculturalist, researcher; co-founder, Mississippi Center for Cultural Production-Sipp Culture).
+Our last conversation was on October 26th with NET board member Shoshana Bass (Co-Artistic Director, Sandglass Theater) in conversation with Carlton Turner (artist, agriculturalist, researcher; co-founder, Mississippi Center for Cultural Production-Sipp Culture).